imIwKy/RipScam/README.md

 # RipScam
-RipScam is a discord bot that's going to have features like: AutoMod, URL scans, Custom status, Anime related stuff, MMO game with levels, skills, raids.
+RipScam is a discord bot that's going to have features like: AutoMod, URL scans, Custom status, Anime related stuff.